ggold7046/pytorch/README.md

 ![Tensor illustration](./docs/source/_static/img/tensor_illustration.png)

-PyTorch provides Tensors that can live either on the CPU or the GPU and accelerates the computation by a huge amount.
+PyTorch provides Tensors that can run on either the CPU or the GPU, greatly accelerating computation.

 We provide a wide variety of tensor routines to accelerate and fit your scientific computation needs such as slicing, indexing, mathematical operations, linear algebra, reductions.